Camera Gear for Travel: What I Pack in My Bag

 If you want something with more manual controls, more zoom or simply more capability as a camera, you should look at either a bridge camera or a compact mirrorless camera.
 If you are looking to push the limits, either zoom-wise or exposure-wise, a high-end mirrorless or full-frame digital single-lens reflex (DSLR) camera is the way to go.

-My DSLR and What I Recommend
+My DSLR and What Camera Gear I Recommend

 I travel with anywhere from one to three cameras, depending on the trip.
 For road trips, I almost always take a Canon EOS 7D MkII.